Compassionate Care for Feral Cats: Our Findings

 We judge contentness via our cams, so we can observe whether she is doing normal happy-cat things - eating, drinking, using the litterbox, playing, exploring, interacting with the other cats - when the human predator isn't around.

 We do not recommend keeping a cat that is not engaging in normal happy-cat behavior any longer than absolutely necessary.
-It isn't kind or fair to them to try to force socialization if they aren't receptive to it, and they are very happy returning to their colonies.
+It isn't kind or fair to them to try to force socialization if they aren't receptive to it, especially if you have a managed colony to return them to.

 - We have a team of volunteer snugglers who take snuggle shifts starting a few days after intake.
 They use various approaches, but the goal is to have positive, non-threatening interactions with the cats.
 Some sit quietly with the cats, some talk to them, some offer treats, some try to engage them in play, some will wrap in a blanket and rub itchy ears or do grooming.
 A variety of approaches seem to be effective, depending on the personality of the cat.